 It’s built with a breathable mesh base to keep your feet cool and comfortable when you’re on the move, while suede overlays work their way around the toe, heel, sidewall and eyestays for added support.
 Below, its distinctive circularly patterned midsole is back yet again, and we can guarantee that it’s just as comfy today as it was back in the ’00s.

-The adidas Originals Training PT – size?
-Exclusive will be available on Friday 23rd August via the size? previews app and in size? stores, priced at £80 and available in men’s and women’s sizes.
+Select sizes of the adidas Originals Training PT – size?
+Exclusive are available online and in size? stores, priced at £80 and available in men’s and women’s sizes.